-Abutilon hybridum maximum seeds
+Abutilon hybridum maximum (Flowering Maple) seeds

 Beautiful, exotic-looking plant with chalice-shaped flowers in many different shades of maroon, orange and salmon.
 Abutilon are very easy to grow from seed and will flower profusely only a few months after sowing.
 Perfect for pots and containers and can be planted out in the garden, but will need frost protection with fleece in cold areas as they are half-hardy.
 Alternatively they can be grown as annuals to add colour to summer borders.